JetBrains/kotlin-web-site/pages/docs/reference/compatibility.md

 ## Compatibility glossary

-Compatibility is a function of a pair of versions, e.g. we can speak of compatibility between versions 1.2 and 1.1.5.
-In such a pair, one version is *older* than another when its smaller wrt version comparison, e.g. 1.1.5 is older than 1.2, even if it was released later.
-In the list below we explain available compatibility modes for such pairs of versions.
+Compatibility means answering the question: for given two versions of Kotlin (for example, 1.2 and 1.1.5), can the code written for one version be used with another version?
+The list below explains the compatibility modes of different pairs of versions.
+Note that a version is older if it has a smaller version number (even if it was released later than the version with a larger version number).
 We use OV for "Older Version", and NV for "Newer Version".

 - **C** - Full **C**ompatibility
   - Language